-The deadline for the 2017 Lanesboro Emerging Artist Residency Program has passed.
-The application deadline for residencies taking place in 2018 will be July 31st, 2017 at noon.
+We are currently accepting applications for the 2018 Lanesboro Artist Residency Program.
+The application deadline for residencies taking place in 2018 is July 31st, 2017 at noon.
 Our program guidelines can be found here.
 Jury review will take place in August and applicants will be notified by September 15, 2017 at the latest as to the status of their application.
 Selected artists residents and runners-up will be notified by September 29, 2017.

 Please contact Adam Wiltgen, Program Director, at firstname.lastname@example.org with questions about the Residency Program, future project ideas, the community engagement component, etc.

 #45 Annie Hejny – August 2017 From St. Paul, Minnesota, Annie Hejny is a visual artist that uses her daily life and travels to create abstract paintings.
 Hejny believes that spending time with our waters and building a sense of ownership creates a deep care for the human impact on the wild ecology.
 She hopes to create 2-3 large scale paintings using water and sediment from the Root River here in Lanesboro.
 There will be a pop-up event in Gateway Park where community members are encouraged to clean up and collect water, share stories or experiences with the Root River, and assist with the community river-water painting.
 After researching and documenting the river’s history and impact on local citizens, Hejny will complete and display a set of Root River paintings in a community space.
 Her work emulates the changing current, the luminosity of reflection, and the foreboding shift in our relationship to these waters.